Warhorst/pacman/README.md

 - ghosts only change direction at specific points, like in the real game
 - create a 1.0 WASM build

-### Current Bugs
-- the music does not resume after the player restarted the game after a game over

 ## Ideas
 Some ideas for future development
 - a real map editor (maybe using the bevy scenes format)